Advanced Scuba Diving

 “Challenging” and “rewarding” best describe the PADI Rescue Diver course.

-After lunch, you and your Instructor will start the Rescue Diver theory by watching a DVD and completing the Knowledge Reviews of your PADI Rescue Diver manual.
+You and your Instructor will start the Rescue Diver theory by watching a DVD and completing the Knowledge Reviews of your PADI Rescue Diver manual.

 The five areas that you will cover are: